Open-Smartwatch/open-smartwatch.github.io/README.md

 The hardware and software are under development.
 The v1.0 hardware has been assembled and reviewed.
 Many improvements need to be made.

-Click on an image below to see some tech-demos:
+Click on an image below to see some demos:

 <a href="https://www.instagram.com/p/CHYqOoEqUUx/" target="_blank"><img src="assets/media-links/update-7.png" width="192px"/></a>
 <a href="https://www.instagram.com/p/CHWNOh-KswS/" target="_blank"><img src="assets/media-links/update-6.png" width="192px"/></a>